freeCodeCamp/freeCodeCamp/docs/how-to-make-contribution-to-codebase.md

    Keep these short, not more than 50 characters.
 You can always add additional information in the description of the commit message.

-   This does not take any additional time than an unconventional message like 'update file' or 'add index.md'
+   This does not take any more time than an unconventional message like 'update file' or 'add index.md'

    You can learn more about why you should use conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits).